 Don't take too long!Make sure you check your emails and set your password within 30 minutes of receiving the link, as it will expire after this and you'll have to start from scratch.

 Once you've done this, you're all set.
 You can then use your Ovo Energy login details to access your account via the My OVO page whenever you like.
 Here's what you can do once you're logged in:

 - View your bills and statements

 - Refer a friend to OVO Energy

-If you’re looking for a green supplier and not too concerned about price, Ovo Energy is definitely one of our top picks.
-For more information about switching your supplier, click the button below.
+Despite not being the cheapest green supplier, we're impressed with OVO Energy.
+Not only is their customer service said to be excellent, but their use of technology to make customers' lives easier is really on point.
+If you’re looking for a green supplier you can rely on, OVO Energy is definitely one of our top picks.
+For more information about switching supplier, click the button below.